 I remember being on this ground on Sunday 2nd August 1970 to watch a John Player League Match, between Leicestershire & Nottinghamshire.
 The date will be etched into my memory forever as my father passed away the next day.

 What a thrilling day’s cricket we had 797 runs scored for the loss of 12 wickets.
 Leicestershire winning by four wickets.
 The winning runs coming from the fourth ball of the final over.
 Leicestershire fielded a very young side with five Academy players plus three triallists.
 The only contracted players in the Leicestershire side being Aadil Ali, Harry Swindells and Tom Wells.

 Kent posted 398-6 from their allotted 50 overs with Oliver Robinson weighing in with a superb 155.
-When Leicestershire commenced their innings I thought Brexit negotiations would be easier than chasing down a total of 398, but how wrong I was.
-Hasan Azad racked up a tremendous match winning innings of 179 not out.
+When Leicestershire commenced their innings I thought Brexit negotiations would be easier than chasing down that total, but how wrong I was.
+Hasan Azad racked up a tremendous match-winning innings of 179 not out.
 He was supported along the way by Tom Wells 76, Aadil Ali 48 and Ben Mike 48.

 Aadil Ali skippered County, his opposite number Mitchell Claydon called incorrectly, and Leicestershire chose to field.

 There were a good number of spectators present when the players took to the field.
 The majority were taking refuge from the hot sun beneath the array of trees that surround the ground.
 Robinson and Harry Came opened up for Kent against an opening attack of Mike and Harry Funnel.